Analysis | Tests of Biden’s leadership, and GOP’s willingness to cooperate, come quickly

 The executive actions collectively were designed to show a change in course after the presidency of Donald Trump, but the principal focus of the first days is on job one: dealing with the pandemic.
-Biden’s challenge is replace Trump’s mismanagement of the health crisis with a national strategy to suppress the virus and deliver hundreds of millions of vaccination shots.
+Biden’s challenge is to replace Trump’s mismanagement of the health crisis with a national strategy to suppress the virus and deliver hundreds of millions of vaccinations.

 As the president said Thursday, the pandemic will get worse before things get better.
-The covid-19 death toll could reach 500,000 next month, after topping 400,000 on Tuesday.
+The covid-19 death toll could reach 500,000 next month, after topping 400,000 last Tuesday.
 Mutations of the virus that are more transmissible could accelerate the number of new cases contracted, which inevitably would lead to more hospitalizations and more deaths.

 The number of people receiving vaccinations has risen from the halting pace of late last year and is close to 1 million shots a day being administered — or about equal to what seemed to be Biden’s ambitious pledge to administer 100 million vaccinations in his first 100 days.